What to Expect on the Camino

 What if I Get Sick or Injured?

 There are clinics and health centers in most larger towns.
-You can find a pharmacy (farmacia) in smaller towns, which are designated by the green cross sign.
-Spanish pharmacies have more leeway to offer treatment suggestions than those in the U.S. Both pharmacies and clinics are familiar with pilgrim ailments including blisters, shin splints, tendonitis and knee issues.
+You can find a pharmacy, everywhere, even in smaller towns, which are designated by the green cross sign.
+Spanish pharmacies have more leeway to offer treatment suggestions than those in the U.S. Both pharmacies and clinics are familiar with pilgrim ailments including blisters, viruses, shin splints, tendonitis and knee issues.
 By American standards, treatment is good and usually reasonably priced.

 Before you leave home, check with your health insurer to see if you are covered overseas and consider buying a supplemental travel insurance policy.